nfdi4plants/nfdi4plants.github.io/src/content/docs/datasharing.md

 In order to use the [DataHUB][DataHUB] and other DataPLANT infrastructure and services, please [sign up][Registration] with DataPLANT.

 ## DataPLANT Support
 Besides these technical solutions, DataPLANT supports you with community-engaged data stewardship.
-For further assistance, feel free to reach out via our [helpdesk](https://support.nfdi4plants.org) or by contacting <a href="mailto:info@nfdi4plants.org">directly</a>.
+For further assistance, feel free to reach out via our [helpdesk](https://support.nfdi4plants.org) or by contacting us <a href="mailto:info@nfdi4plants.org">directly</a>.

 <!-- Knowledgebase Cross-references -->